Best Delay Pedals: Ultimate Buyer’s Guide to Delay

 - Ability to connect to PC/Mac/Smartphone to edit presets

-- ‘TonePrint’ feature allows you to download presets from other guitarists including well known guitarists
+- Download presets from other guitarists including well known guitarists

 For a live situation this is an excellent delay pedal because you can easily assign different presets to the footswitches and move between them instantly during your performance.
 It has a dedicated tap tempo footswitch which removes the need to bend over to adjust the delay time.
 In terms of flexibility, it’s hard to find another delay pedal that matches the X4 without having to spend a lot more money.
 The best feature in my opinion is the TonePrint when used with a smartphone or computer.
 As explained in my review of the Flashback X4, it is ridiculously easy to customize a preset and beam it to the pedal using your smartphone.